An Overview of the Appraisal Process

 Appraisers can tell you a lot about the subdivisions in which they appraise.
 They thoroughly understand the value of specific features to the homeowners of that area.
 Then, the appraiser researches recent transactions in the vicinity and finds properties which are 'comparable' to the subject being appraised.
 By assigning a dollar value to certain items such as remodeled rooms, types of flooring, energy efficient items, patios and porches, or extra storage space, we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject.

 In the end, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
 When it comes to putting a value on features of homes in Lafayette and Lafayette, Appraisals by Kana, LLC is second to none.
 The sales comparison approach to value is most often awarded the most weight when an appraisal is for a home exchange.

 Valuation Using the Income Approach

-Examining the data from all applicable approaches, the appraiser is then ready to state an estimated market value for the property at hand.
-Note: While this amount is probably the most reliable indication of what a property is worth, it probably will not be the price at which the property closes.
-Depending on the individual situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.Regardless, the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than they could recover in the event they had to put the property on the market again.
-The bottom line is, an appraiser from Appraisals by Kana, LLC will guarantee you discover the most fair and balanced property value, so you can make the most informed real estate decisions.
+Combining information from all approaches, the appraiser is then ready to state an estimated market value for the property in question.
+The estimate of value on the appraisal report is not always what's being paid for the property even though it is likely the best indication of a property's valueDepending on the specific circumstances of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.But the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+Here's what it all boils down to, an appraiser from Appraisals by Kana, LLC will guarantee you attain the most fair and balanced property value, so you can make profitable real estate decisions.